Guide: How to Set Up i18n for Multi-Language Support in React Applications

 File

-- In your
+In your src

-folder, create a file namedi18n.js
+folder, create a file named i18n.js

-. - Install Dependencies:
+Install Dependencies:

 npm install i18next react-i18next i18next-browser-languagedetector i18next-http-backend

-- Copy and paste the following code:
+Copy and paste the following code:

 import i18n from "i18next";